ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 Very resilient.
 Tree-sitter recovers from basically anything and conserves information from very incomplete input.

-So the question is not how resilient it is, the problem is how good the quality of the information it conserves is.
+The problem is that the way it conserves information is not optimal for our use case.

 Tree-sitter produces GLR parsers.
-It explores, nondeterministically, many different possible LR (bottom-up) parses.
+It  nondeterministically explores many different possible LR (bottom-up) parses.
 Then it chooses the "the best one".
 In the words of [Alex Kladov](https://github.com/matklad), the creator of [rust-analyzer](https://github.com/rust-lang/rust-analyzer), this leads to the following behavior:
 >(...)
 Tree-sitter \[can\] recognize many complete valid small fragments of a tree, but it might have trouble
 > assembling them into incomplete larger fragments.

-This is very useful for the use-case of syntax highlighting.
+This is very useful for the use case of syntax highlighting.
 You want to highlight as many tokens as possible, the larger context in which they appear is often not so important.

 In our use-case, however, it's the other way around.

-Let's look at a few examples.

 ## Implemented Capabilities